kimsung-yong/HSBT/README.md

-It is a corporate homepage project using Spring.
-Use DB Oracle
+This is an architectural design website for studying using Spring Bootstrap.
-The main functions are application for quotation and bulletin board.
+The main function is the application for quotation and bulletin board. db is Oracle and is available in knlsDB sql plus and sqldevelopeer.
-Available when importing oracle knlsDB.
+If the db account is different, you need to correct it.